Safe Candle Containers for Candle Making: What Avoid and What to Use

 What about wine glasses?
 Can you make a candle in a wine glass?
 No, wine glasses are not stable and prone to cracking.

-With that said, there are many beautiful glass containers manufactured for candles, such as these colored glass containers with bamboo lids, these high-temperature resistant amber glass jars (see my tutorial for making coffee bean candles in amber glass jars), and these mercury glass jars I made candles in for an upcoming candle workshop.
+With that said, there are many beautiful glass containers manufactured for candles, such as these square glass jars with bamboo lids.
+As well as these high-temperature resistant amber glass jars I used in my tutorial for coffee bean candles.

 #3 Ceramic Candle Containers